Understanding Wikipedia’s Article Deletion Policies

 - Poor structure, weak citations, or plagiarism

 Even truthful pages can be deleted if they rely on self-published or promotional content.
-Community consensus plays a major role—editors scrutinize every word.
+Community consensus plays a major role with editors scrutinizing every word.
 Respectful, policy-based engagement improves your chances of survival.
+Even still, a Wikipedia presence is fragile.

 Pro tip: Have someone neutral create or edit your article to avoid conflicts of interest.